How to be a Civil Servant

 The Government subsequently announced, in December 2009, that the dire state of public sector finances meant that they intended to "cap the contribution of employers [to public service pensions], thereby limiting the liability of the taxpayer".
 It did not at first sight appear that this went any further, in the case of civil service pensions, than had been announced in 2005.

 Post July 2007 entrants to the civil service have joined what is in effect a totally new pension scheme, although it remains unfunded or "pay-as-you-go" with the government pocketing all contributions.
-The fundamental change is that pensions are no longer be based on final salaries, but on career averages.
+The fundamental change is that pensions are no longer based on final salaries, but on career averages.
 In other words, pensions will be based on a proportion of the pay earned in each and every year of service, rather than on a proportion of the pay earned shortly before retirement.
 Employers will each year calculate an amount of pension based on that year's salary, and then freeze it.
 They will then increase that figure by inflation each year so that lots of little bits of pension will eventually make up the total pension.

-Other things being equal, there will be clear "winners" and "losers" as a result of the move to career average pensions - see the following paragraphs.
+Other things being equal, there have been clear "winners" and "losers" as a result of the move to career average pensions - see the following paragraphs.
 And, although the change is said to be cost neutral overall, this only applies in the short term.
 In the longer term, the cost will depend upon the way in which civil service salaries react to the fundamental changes in the pension scheme.
 Equally, the 2007 changes will likely lead to a significant alteration to the current implicit contract under which the more senior civil servants are offered postponed remuneration, in the form of a generous pension, as long as they remain employed by the civil service - and hence forced to remain loyal and discreet right through to their 60s.

 The effect on individuals depends on changes to (a) the "accrual rate" - i.e. the proportion of pay that will each year become a frozen pension, (b) the figure used to increase the frozen pension each year, and (c) the individual's career profile.
 The Government announced in January 2007 that (a) the accrual rate will be a much more generous 2.3% of salary (compared with an effective 1.67% in the old "premium" scheme - see above).
 But (b) the annual revalorisation will be by reference to increases in the Consumer Prices Index, and so much less generous than under the old scheme, where pensions were increased in line with the recipient's salary.
 Therefore, so far as "c" is concerned, the change will benefit staff who stick in one grade throughout their careers, and/or come into the civil service for a short time and then leave.
 But it will disadvantage loyal "high fliers" who come in from school or university on low salaries, and leave many years later after achieving high salaries.